Continue to site >

 Tesla, Inc.

 Tesla, Inc. is an operating company that designs develops, manufactures, leases and sells high performance fully electric vehicles, solar energy generation systems and energy storage products.
 Tesla, Inc. operates two segments: (i) automotive and (ii) energy generation and storage.
 The automotive segment includes the design, development, manufacturing, sales and leasing of electric vehicles as well as sales of automotive regulatory credits.
 The energy generation and storage segment includes the design, manufacture, installation, sales and leasing of solar energy generation and energy storage products and related services and sales of solar energy systems incentives.
 Tesla, Inc. is listed on Nasdaq.
-The aggregate market value of voting stock held by non-affiliates of Tesla, Inc., as of June 30, 2023, was approximately $722.5 billion (based on the closing price for shares of Tesla, Inc.’s common stock as reported by Nasdaq on June 30, 2023).
+Per TSLA’s most recent Form 10-K filing, the aggregate market value of voting stock held by non-affiliates of TSLA, as of June 30, 2025, was $892.93 billion.

 Tesla, Inc. is registered under the Securities Exchange Act of 1934, as amended (the “Exchange Act”).
 Information provided to or filed with the SEC by Tesla, Inc. pursuant to the Exchange Act can be located by reference to the SEC file number 001-34756 through the SEC’s website at www.sec.gov.
 In addition, information regarding Tesla, Inc. may be obtained from other sources including, but not limited to, press releases, newspaper articles and other publicly disseminated documents.

-None of the Fund, the Trust, the Adviser, the Sub-Adviser, or their respective affiliates makes any representation to you as to the performance of the Underlying Security.
+None of the Fund, the Trust, the Adviser, the Adviser, or their respective affiliates makes any representation to you as to the performance of the Underlying Security.

 Due to the Fund’s investment strategy, the Fund’s economic exposure is inversely related to the industry assigned to TSLA.
-As of the date of the Prospectus, TSLA is assigned to the auto manufacturing industry.
+As of the date of this prospectus, TSLA is assigned to the automobiles industry.

 Read More